unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

  <h4>When to avoid Turbo Write</h4>

 - Avoid using this mode if you want your drives to spin down during idle times to conserve energy.
-- Turbo write isn’t ideal for small or infrequent write operations since it causes all drives to spin up for every write, increasing power usage and wear on the drives.
+- Turbo write isn't ideal for small or infrequent write operations since it causes all drives to spin up for every write, increasing power usage and wear on the drives.
-- If you suspect that any drive is failing or is unreliable, it’s best to steer clear of turbo write since it relies on every drive being operational.
+- If you suspect that any drive is failing or is unreliable, it's best to steer clear of turbo write since it relies on every drive being operational.

 :::info
 Turbo write is best suited for bulk operations and scenarios requiring high throughput.
 However, it might not be the best choice for everyday tasks if you're focused on energy savings and minimizing drive wear.